Inspect the condition

 Review slopes, penetrations, flashing, repairs, leak evidence, visible storm indicators, wear patterns, and anything that may need deeper review.

-Richard Nasser is the founder of Inspector Roofing and Restoration.
-His work in roofing is built around a simple idea: homeowners deserve a clear explanation before they are asked to make a major roof decision.
+Richard Nasser is the founder of Inspector Roofing and Restoration in Alpharetta, Georgia.
+His roofing work is built around a simple standard: a homeowner should see clear evidence before making a major roof, repair, replacement, or insurance documentation decision.

-Richard looks at roofing through the lens of evidence, service, and systems.
-A roof inspection should slow the conversation down, document what is actually there, and give the homeowner a file they can read after the first meeting is over.
+The promise is practical: slow the conversation down, document what is actually there, explain what the evidence does and does not show, and give the homeowner a file that can still be understood after the first meeting is over.

 Richard Nasser is a Georgia roofing expert and the founder of Inspector Roofing and Restoration.
 He works with homeowners who need help understanding storm damage, leaks, repairability, roof replacement decisions, and the documentation that often surrounds an insurance claim.